-Dealers today generally use either the ANA guide or Photograde when grading circulated coins for their inventories.
+Dealers today generally use either or Photograde when grading circulated coins for their inventories.
 (Brown and Dunn is now out of print.)
 Many local coin shops sell both books.
-Advertisers in Numismatic News and Coins magazine must indicate which standards they are using in grading their coins.
+Advertisers in must indicate which standards they are using in grading their coins.
 If the standards are not listed, they must conform to ANA standards.
 Following are some general guidelines, accompanied by photos, for grading circulated U.S. coins.
 Grading even circulated pieces can be subjective, particularly when attempting to draw the fine line between, for example, AU55 and AU-58.
 Two longtime collectors or dealers can disagree in such a case.
 But by studying some combination of the following guidelines, the ANA guide, and Photograde, and by looking at a lot of coins at shops and shows, collectors can gain enough grading knowledge to buy circulated coins confidently from dealers and other collectors.
 The more you study, the more knowledge and confidence you will gain.
 When you decide which series of coins you want to collect, focus on the guidelines for that particular series.
 Read them, reread them, and then refer back to them again and again.

-AU-50 (about uncirculated): Just a slight trace of wear, result of brief exposure to circulation or light rubbing from mishandling, may be evident on elevated design areas.
+AU-50 (about uncirculated): Just a slight trace of wear, a result of brief exposure to circulation or light rubbing from mishandling, may be evident on elevated design areas.
 These imperfections may appear as scratches or dull spots, along with bag marks or edge nicks.
 At least half of the original mint luster generally is still evident.

 XF-40 (extremely fine): The coin must show only slight evidence of wear on the highest points of the design, particularly in the hair lines of the portrait on the obverse.
 The same may be said for the eagle’s feathers and wreath leaves on the reverse of most U.S. coins.
 A trace of mint luster may still show in protected areas of the coin’s surface.